LuckyOne7777/LLM-Investor-Behavior-Benchmark/README.md

 This raised a fundamental question: ***“Why isn’t LLM trading held to the same analytical standards as the rest of finance?”***

-Since then, the project has evolved into a high-quality, easy-to-use research framework designed to support more rigorous evaluation of LLM-driven trading systems.
+Since then, the project has evolved into a high-quality, easy-to-use research framework designed to support rigorous evaluation of LLM-driven trading systems.
 The long-term goal is to provide a shared foundation for this work and, ultimately, to establish a community standard for this type of research.

 ## Features